 Global Climate Observing System (GCOS).
 A long-term, user-driven operational system capable of providing the comprehensive observations required for monitoring the climate system, detecting climate change and assessing its impacts, and improving understanding, modelling and prediction of the climate system.

 Global Climate Observing System (GCOS) Upper-Air Network (GUAN).
-The global baseline network of about 150 selected upper-air stations, within the Regional Basic Synoptic Network, established with relatively homogeneous distribution to meet the requirements of GCOS for the compilation of long-term climate records.
+The global baseline network of about 150 selected upper-air stations, within the Regional Basic Observing Network, established with relatively homogeneous distribution to meet the requirements of GCOS for the compilation of long-term climate records.

 Global Cryosphere Watch (GCW) Observing Network.
 A network of GCW sites with varying capabilities built on existing observing programmes and promoting the addition of standardized cryospheric observations to existing facilities.
 It covers all components of the cryosphere: glaciers, ice shelves, ice sheets, snow, permafrost, sea ice, river/lake ice and solid precipitation.